praajj/Backend-takehome-problem/README.md

 # PubMed Papers

-A command-line tool to fetch research papers from PubMed with authors affiliated with pharmaceutical or biotech companies.
+A CLI tool to query PubMed for research papers authored by scientists affiliated with pharma and biotech industries.

 ## Features

-- Search PubMed using its full query syntax
+- Advanced PubMed Search: Perform searches using full PubMed query syntax.
-- Identify papers with at least one author from a pharmaceutical/biotech company
+- Author Affiliation Detection: Automatically identify papers with at least one author affiliated with pharmaceutical or biotech companies.
-- Export results to CSV with detailed information about papers and their authors
+- Detailed CSV Export: Export comprehensive results to a CSV file, including detailed information about papers and their authors.
-- Command-line interface with options for debugging and output file specification
+- Flexible Command-Line Interface: User-friendly CLI with options for debugging and specifying custom output file paths.

 ## Code Organization